mozilla/moztrap-tests/README.md

 Selenium Tests for moztrap-dev.allizom.org (MozTrap)
 ====================

 Thank you for checking out Mozilla's MozTrap test suite.
-Mozilla and the Mozwebqa team are grateful for the help and hard work of many contributors like yourself.
+Mozilla and the Web QA team are grateful for the help and hard work of many contributors like yourself.
 The following contributors have submitted pull requests to MozTrap-Tests:

 https://github.com/mozilla/moztrap-tests/contributors